 - Be enrolled full time in a master’s or doctoral public health program at an accredited school of public health at an accredited university in the state of Texas.

-- Be enrolled in graduate degree program for the fall 2022 term.
+- Be enrolled in graduate degree program for the fall term of 2023.

 - Have a minimum GPA of 3.0 on a 4.0 scale for consideration.
 Other achievements will also be considered, including community and extracurricular involvement, demonstration of leadership, internships and past employment.